 Licensed Marriage & Family Therapist (LMFT # 128914)

-I'm Emily Rubens, an individual therapist who helps
+I'm Emily Rubens,

-people manage anxiety and overwhelm.
+a Licensed Marriage and Family Therapist who helps people manage anxiety and overwhelm.

 I'm also someone who knows how vulnerable it can feel to ask for help.

-Therapy and your relationship with a therapist are as unique as you are.
+Therapy is as unique as you are.

 I may also suggest mental exercises to help increase insight and foster skill development outside of sessions.
 Recommended activities are specific to you, your goals, your treatment stage, and how you learn best.
-I hope to help clients go beyond “getting by” and move into a space where they can grow, thrive, and enjoy their lives.
+I help clients go beyond “getting by” and move into a space where they can grow, thrive, and enjoy their lives.

 Background and Specialties

-In addition to private practice, I have worked in other settings throughout the larger San Francisco Bay Area, such as community-based centers and schools.
-In addition to my current work with adults, I previously worked with adolescents, parents, and families.
+In addition to private practice, I have worked in other settings throughout the larger San Francisco Bay Area.
+Much of my early clinical years were spent in community-based centers and schools.
+Besides my current work with adults, I previously worked with adolescents, parents, and families.